Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Related Works

-For the journalism domain, \citet{karimi-tang-2019-learning} utilized hierarchical attention to building the discourse structure tree for the fake news detection task.
-Also for political ideology classification, \citet{kulkarni-etal-2018-multi} proposed a multi-view model which hierarchically encodes the article with word-level and sentence-level embeddings. \citet{devatine-etal-2022-predicting} also hierarchically encoded the article and applied adversarial adaptation for political bias classification.
-While various hierarchical features have been used for final classification tasks, there is no attempt to propagate relevance through a hierarchical structure.
+For journalism, \citet{karimi-tang-2019-learning} utilized hierarchical attention for building discourse structure trees on fake news detection tasks.
+Also, for political ideology classification, \citet{kulkarni-etal-2018-multi} proposed a multi-view model that hierarchically encodes the article with word-level and sentence-level embeddings. \citet{devatine-etal-2022-predicting} also hierarchically encoded the article and applied adversarial adaptation for political bias classification.
+While hierarchical features have been used for document-level classification, we propose propagating relevance through the document hierarchy.

+\paragraph{Relevance Propagation} Relevance propagation methods are widely used in many domains to improve the explainability of black box models \citep{DBLP:journals/corr/abs-1904-00605, DBLP:journals/corr/BinderMBMS16, lrppaper}.
+Specifically for NLP, \citet{arras2017relevant} propagate model weights to highlight relevant tokens for predictions.
+Our method widens the range of relevance propagation in NLP by considering sentence-level relevance in document understanding.

-\paragraph{Article-level political bias datasets:} For article-level bias detection, many previous works published labeled datasets with news articles collected from \texttt{Allsides.com} \citep{kiesel-etal-2019-semeval, baly-etal-2020-detect, chen-etal-2020-analyzing, liu-etal-2022-politics}.
-Models are likely to memorize the aspects irrelevant to political bias when predicting the label.
+\paragraph{Article-level political bias datasets} For article-level bias detection, many previous works published labeled datasets with news articles collected from \texttt{Allsides.com} \citep{kiesel-etal-2019-semeval, baly-etal-2020-detect, chen-etal-2020-analyzing, liu-etal-2022-politics}.
+Models will likely memorize aspects irrelevant to political bias when predicting the label.
 Publisher \citep{kiesel-etal-2019-semeval}, news outlet \citep{baly-etal-2020-detect}, and topic \citep{chen-etal-2020-analyzing} have shown confounding effects.
 While \citet{baly-etal-2020-detect} reported this discrepancy between seen news outlets for training and unseen news outlets during testing, they did not analyze the cause of this problem.